donkeyclip/motorcortex-graphs/README.md

 #### Data:

-An object that contains the parameters with which to display the meter.
+An object that contains the parameters with which the meter is being displayed.
 The "value" parameter is required, but all the rest are optional.

 | Name      | Description                                                   |   Type   |
 | --------- | :------------------------------------------------------------ | :------: |